nogicoder/flutter_basic/movie_list/README.md

 ## Instruction

 The main screen displays the list of most popular movies.
+When reach a third of the list, the movie list will continue displaying (Infinite list).

+There's an arrow button on the AppBar to navigate back to top of the app.

 You can click on each movie to read the description and watch the trailer.